 Dr. Standish graduated M.B. from The University of Toronto Faculty of Medicine in 1870.
 He joined the College of Physicians and Surgeons on the 20th of December, 1872.

 According to the 1871 census, Dr. Standish was a widower living and practicing medicine in Erin, Wellington County, Ontario.
 Dr. Standish married Mary Curry on the 12th of September, 1871, in Esquesing, Ontario.
 She was the daughter of Samuel Curry and the former Ann Starrett.
 After their marriage, Dr. and Mrs. Standish were living in Georgetown, where Dr. Standish had a busy medical practice.
 Two sons were born in Georgetown, Frederick Miles was born in 1873 and William Herbert was born on February 1st, 1875.
 Between 1875 and 1893, the Standish family moved to Palmerston.
 Dr. and Mrs. Standish had another son born to them, while they lived in Palmerston.
 John Beverley “James” was born on the 31st of October, 1893.

 According to the 1901 census, Dr. and Mrs. Standish and their sons, William and Beverly were living in Wallaceburg.
 His medical practice appears in business directories in Wallaceburg as early as 1900.

 By 1921 Dr. Standish was living with his son Charles in Toronto.
-He died on the 11th of November, 1924 and he was buried at the Greenwood Cemetery, in Georgetown, Ontario.
+He died on the 11th of November, 1924 and he was buried at the Greenwood Cemetery in Georgetown, Ontario.
 There isn’t a tombstone with Dr. Standish’s name on it, but cemetery officials confirm he is buried in the family plot with his parents.
 There is a tombstone for his parents and his son William.

 *The photo of Dr. Standish is courtesy of the Wallaceburg Museum